Aparna16/research_internship_portal/README.md

 1- Professor Registration Page
 This professor registration requires following details

-Professor:
+Professor :
 This contains a short description of professor profile

-Additional details:
+Additional details :
  This contains a brief description about the professor

-PPT:
+PPT :
  This contains a downloadable ppt of the professor's publication details

-Apply/Acceptance:
+Apply/Acceptance :
  This contains the status of the application of the student indicating if the student has been selected for the project or not